trungnth/akde/README.md

 Email: trungnth@dnri.vn

 ## The Math Behind AKDE

+The original [MATLAB implementation][matlab] by Zdravko Botev does not seem to reference the algorithm described in the [corresponding paper][paper].
+Below, we present the mathematical foundation of the algorithm used in the AKDE method.

 Kernel density estimation is a widely used statistical tool for estimating the probability density function of data from a finite sample.
 Traditional KDE techniques estimate the density using a weighted sum of kernel functions centered at the data points.
 The density is expressed as: